 Foreign businesses are required to complete Form VAT 1 for supply of taxable goods and/or services to the UK and Form VAT1A for distance selling into the UK.
 HMRC may contact applicants for supplementary information.

 Foreign businesses not established in the UK should submit their VAT registration application to:

 HM Revenue & Customs

 8 Ruby Place

 If a non-established business is using an agent to register on their behalf, then they may register online or with any local VAT Registration Unit.
-Note that non-EU businesses are required to appoint a tax agent or fiscal representative who is jointly and severally liable for any tax, interest or penalties due.

 What is the format of a UK VAT number?